 What to Expect When Getting Angioplasty Procedure

-You may feel less anxious if you know what to expect when having the angioplasty procedure done.
-The angioplasty procedure is non-surgical with no stitches required, and no general anesthesia is necessary.
-Your vascular specialist will first numb the area where the catheter will be inserted into the body, which is usually through the groin.
+You may feel less anxious if you know what to expect during an angioplasty procedure.
+Angioplasty is non-surgical and requires no stitches or general anesthesia.
+Your vascular specialist will first numb the area where the catheter will be inserted into the body (usually through the groin).
 They may also prescribe a light sedative to help you feel calm if you are overly nervous.

-Contrast dye is then injected into the artery to show where the blockage is located.
-Once the balloon is inflated, it will compress the plaque to open up the artery before finally being deflated and removed.
-Once the catheter is removed, you will be monitored for a few hours before you are released to go home.
+The balloon will be inflated at the blockage site, compressing the plaque to open up the artery before being deflated and removed.
+A stent can be placed to ensure the artery remains open.
+Once the catheter is removed, you will be monitored for a few hours before being released to go home.

-For most patients, the recovery time for balloon angioplasty or stent angioplasty is minimal.
+Most patients require minimal recovery time for balloon angioplasty or stent angioplasty.
 Since this is an outpatient treatment, you will be able to go home the same day.
 However, you will likely feel drowsy and need someone to drive you home.

-To get your energy back, you will need to take it easy for a couple of days after treatment.
-You can expect light bruising at the site of the insertion and mild soreness that usually fades a few days afterward.
-Most patients are back to their normal activities within 1-2 days.
+It’s recommended that you take it easy after treatment until you get your energy back.
+You can expect light bruising at the insertion site and mild soreness that usually fades a few days afterward.
+Most patients are back to their normal activities in about a week.